jnozzi/cocoadev.com/SiteContent/General/SmallSocketsWriteDataProblem.markdown

 The end point of an IP connection is made up of 2 pieces of information: an IP address and port number.
 When a client connects to a server, that connection is distibguished the 2 end points: the server's IP, the server's port number, the client's IP, the client's port number.
 Every packet sent across the Internet has these 4 pieces of information inside it, so the receiving system knows what connection it's part of.
 (The IP stack in the operating system knows what connection should be delivered to what socket in what process...)

-When you make a connection to a server from behind an [[AirPort]] that's doing "NAT", the [[AirPort]] receives packets from you with your internal address in them (10.0.1.2) and a port on your computer (19872).
-It then edits the packet so that it appears to be coming from the [[AirPort]] itself (but it's real IP address : 67.1.2.209) before sending it out to the world.
-When the [[AirPort]] gets a packet, it looks at the destination port number, looks that up in a table, and then changes the packet to have your internal address and port number and sends it on to you.
+When you make a connection to a server from behind an General/AirPort that's doing "NAT", the General/AirPort receives packets from you with your internal address in them (10.0.1.2) and a port on your computer (19872).
+It then edits the packet so that it appears to be coming from the General/AirPort itself (but it's real IP address : 67.1.2.209) before sending it out to the world.
+When the General/AirPort gets a packet, it looks at the destination port number, looks that up in a table, and then changes the packet to have your internal address and port number and sends it on to you.

-Creating a socket using the standard BSD socket() and connect() calls, and then wrapping it with an [[NSFileHandle]] works really well.
-I've never used [[SmallSockets]], but I can't imagine it being much easier than [[NSFileHandle]].
-You can even use [[NSSocketPort]] instead of socket() and connect() to create the socket if you don't want to get your hands dirty.
+Creating a socket using the standard BSD socket() and connect() calls, and then wrapping it with an General/NSFileHandle works really well.
+I've never used General/SmallSockets, but I can't imagine it being much easier than General/NSFileHandle.
+You can even use General/NSSocketPort instead of socket() and connect() to create the socket if you don't want to get your hands dirty.